Sol K. Bright Sr.: Early life and family

+Career

+His early touring years were as part of Sol Hoʻopiʻi's Novelty Trio, before forming Sol K. Bright's Hollywaiians.
+During this time, Bright also began producing musical shows.
+After his World War II stint in the U.S. Merchant Marines, he began appearing in films and on radio and television.
+In his later years he performed regularly in Hawaii before live audiences.
 In 1928, he was recruited by Sol Ho’opi’i (ho oh pee ee), perhaps the greatest Hawaiian musician of his time, who brought him to Hollywood.
 In addition to appearing in a few films, Bright later wrote and recorded songs with his own group, the Hollywaiians.
 He was known for performing on the steel guitar, although it was said that he could play just about any instrument.
 After World War II, he produced and directed Hawaiian-themed live shows in Los Angeles and elsewhere before returning to the Islands in his final years.

-In a 2014 broadcast on his radio program “Territorial Airwaves,” — the audio archives of which are available online — disc jockey Harry B. Soria, Jr., recalled old “Uncle Sol” coming down to the station in the early 1980’s, drinking scotch in the studio, and taking him carousing.
+In a 2014 broadcast on his radio program “Territorial Airwaves,” — the audio archives of which are available online — disc jockey Harry B. Soria, Jr., recalled old “Uncle Sol” coming down to the station in the early 1980s, drinking scotch in the studio, and taking him carousing.
 Many hours later, Soria came to his senses to find Bright still going strong, riding a broomstick in a club while performing “Hawaiian Cowboy.”
 Today, Bright is best remembered for that song — a novelty tune, but one that reflects a proud tradition.

-Hawaiian cowboys, known as paniolos, have been a part of island life since 1793, when King Kamehameha I received a gift of cattle from George Vancouver (after whom, they’ve named a city in Canada).
-Among the most famous of them was Bright’s cousin, Ikue Purdy, who stunned the rodeo world by winning a competition in Cheyenne, Wyoming in 1908 after roping and tying a steer in 56 seconds.
-Although Purdy went back to work on a ranch and died in 1945, his memory has not faded: he was inducted into the National Rodeo Hall of Fame in 1999; and a bronze statute of him was erected in Waimea, Hawaii in 2003.
+Hawaiian cowboys, known as paniolos, have been a part of island life since 1793, when King Kamehameha I received a gift of cattle from George Vancouver (after whom, they've named a city in Canada).
+Among the most famous of them was Bright's cousin, Ikue Purdy, who stunned the rodeo world by winning a competition in Cheyenne, Wyoming in 1908 after roping and tying a steer in 56 seconds.
+Although Purdy went back to work on a ranch and died in 1945, his memory has not faded: he was inducted into the National Rodeo Hall of Fame in 1999; and a bronze statue of him was erected in Waimea, Hawaii in 2003.

 Bright talked about Purdy one evening while performing in San Francisco in 1932.
 He then noticed that a woman in the audience was leaving $20 tips on the table every time someone played a cowboy song.
 Given that incentive, Bright, with some help from another band member, composed “Hawaiian Cowboy” on the spot.
 The song, which is primarily in Hawaiian, describes a “horsewoman” whose “ride is smooth like the bonefish” as she crouches and works the knees, and who does not want her beloved cowboy mounting a “California steed.”
 Soria has noted that the song contains kaona, a Hawaiian word that refers to a hidden meaning.
 Sometimes kaona are political, but in this case, Soria equated them with double entendre.

+He died on April 27, 1992, at Queen's Hospital in Honolulu.